stalwartlabs/website/docs/telemetry/overview.md

 - [Console](/docs/telemetry/tracing/console): The standard output and error streams where Stalwart can display real-time logs and messages.
 This is useful for debugging and monitoring the system during active sessions.
 - [HTTP Event Streams](/docs/telemetry/overview): A mechanism for streaming real-time events over HTTP.
 This allows clients to subscribe to specific events and receive updates as they occur, facilitating real-time monitoring and alerting.

-By leveraging these telemetry mechanisms, administrators can gain valuable insights into the operational state of the Stalwart Mail Server, quickly identify and resolve issues, and optimize performance for better user experiences.
+By leveraging these telemetry mechanisms, administrators can gain valuable insights into the operational state of Stalwart Mail Server, quickly identify and resolve issues, and optimize performance for better user experiences.